Atulshekhawat/Kanban-Board-using-Angular-and-Springboot/README.md

 - Node.js and npm for Angular development.
 - Java and Maven for Spring Boot backend.
-- Database (e.g., MySQL, PostgreSQL) configured and running.
+- Database (e.g., MySQL, MongoDb) configured and running.

 ### Installation